Frequently Asked Questions

 The online system will generate an email based on the submitted email address.
 It is possible that the address was not entered correctly into the system.
 Another possibility is that the email was diverted into a Spam or Junk inbox.

-How can I tell if my reference letters have been completed?
+How can I tell if my reference letters have been submitted?

-On your application, once you have sent the request for a reference letter it will read “requested”in the box.
+On your application, once you have sent the request for a reference letter it will read “requested” in the box.
 Once it has been received the box will then read “submitted”.
 Be sure to check this area often.
 It is your responsibility to make sure that your references have submitted their letters prior to the deadline date.
+Your application will be considered incomplete if your two active references have not submitted their letters.

 Do all scholarships have the same eligibility requirements?